-This uncertainty includes all the uncertainties involved in the S21 measurement with a network analyser, and will be determined from the manufacturer’s datasheet and the distribution used (see clause 5.1.2 in [5]) shall match that provided in the datasheet.
+This uncertainty includes all the uncertainties involved in the S21 measurement with a network analyser, and will be determined from the manufacturer’s datasheet which is now commonly quoting MUs/accuracies with a “95% confidence level” and/or a “coverage factor of 2”and the distribution used (see clause 5.1.2 in [5]) shall match that provided in the datasheet.
 In the absence of a declared distribution in the datasheet, the rectangular distribution should be used.

 A.4.2.16 Uncertainty of the gain/efficiency of the calibration antenna